museumsvictoria/EnergeticVibrationsProjectionMapping/README.md

 There are 3 channels for bass, mid, high.
 Therefor you should send bass to argument 0, mid to argument 1, and high to argument 2;

 ## Adding in Custom Shaders
+![Figure 1-3](https://github.com/JoshuaBatty/EnergeticVibrationsProjectionMapping/blob/master/Wiki/CustomShaderPath.png "CustomShaderPath")
 There is support for users to add their own custom shaders.
 In order to do so, use the Template.frag file as a starting point.
 Once we edit this shader we will be able to control it's parameters using sliders and audio reactivity.
-The file is found in the following location.
+The file is found in the above location.
-![Figure 1-3](https://github.com/JoshuaBatty/EnergeticVibrationsProjectionMapping/blob/master/Wiki/CustomShaderPath.png "CustomShaderPath")

 If you open the file in a text editor it will look like this.
 ```glsl